graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/queries.md

 SELECT  u1, u2;
 ```

-To query over an unmanged graph, users can specify a `GraphConstructor` expression in lieu of the named of a managed graph:
+To query over an unmanaged graph, users can specify a `GraphConstructor` expression in lieu of the named of a managed graph:
 ```
 FROM    GRAPH AS